thisistheplace/react-wra-mast-view/README.md

 ## Compile JSON Schema using AJV

-**Note that the schema cannot currently be
+**Note that the schema cannot currently be used for validation using AJV due to circular referencing!!!**

 Validation of JSON against JSON Schema is completed using [AJV](https://ajv.js.org/).
 For efficiency and simplicity the WRA schema is precomplied using the approach described below.